digiv3rse/assets/docs/authentication/onboarding.md

 `SUCESSS_PAYMENT_BLOCKCHAIN_FAILED`

 The payment was successful, but the Create Profile transaction failed.
 This is a rare case that requires manual intervention.
-Contact the Lens Protocol team if this occurs.
+Contact the DiGi Protocol team if this occurs.

 `txId`